The Golden Age of Hollywood (1930s–1950s)

 • Musicals and romantic dramas

-While black-and-white films remained common, Technicolor became a symbol of prestige and innovation, helping Hollywood distinguish itself as the home of cinematic grandeur.
+While black-and-white films remained common throughout the era, Technicolor became a symbol of prestige and innovation, helping Hollywood distinguish itself as the home of cinematic grandeur.

 During the Great Depression and World War II, Hollywood musicals offered audiences joy, rhythm, and escape.